JacopoMangiavacchi/SwiftNLC/README.md

         - nltk==3.2.5

-Wait for the environment to create.
+NB NLTK is only needed for the createModelWithNLTKEmbedding initial test Notebook

-Activate the environment (Mac/Linux):
+## Activate the environment (Mac/Linux):
     source activate SwiftNLC

-Check that your prompt changed to:
+## Check that your prompt changed to:
     (SwiftNLC) $

-Launch Jupyter Notebook:
+## Launch Jupyter Notebook:
     jupyter notebook

-Open your browser to:
+## Open your browser to:
     http://localhost:8888

-To create a basic Model with Keras/TensorFlow and export it with CoreMLTools just open createModel.ipynb in your Jupyter browsing session and execute any cells in order to create, save and export the Keras Model using CoreML Exporting Tools
+To create a basic Model with Keras/TensorFlow and export it with CoreMLTools just open createModelWithNLTKEmbedding.ipynb in your Jupyter browsing session and execute any cells in order to create, save and export the Keras Model using CoreML Exporting Tools

 The Basic CoreML Model will be saved in the current folder